RohanKP1/pytiti/README.md

 ------

-A simple Tic Tac Toe Game, made entirely in Python with CLI in mind.
+A simple Tic Tac Toe Game, made entirely in Python with TUI (Terminal User Interface) in mind.

 ------